 Valtrex.
 The patent on valaciclovir is not due to expire until 2009^a (USA) and 2009^b (Europe).
-Litigation challenging the validity of the patent protecting this product is ongoing in the USA^e.
+Litigation challenging the validity of the patent protecting this product is ongoing in the USA^e

 Wellbutrin SR, Wellbutrin XL and Zyban.
 The patent on the active ingredient has expired.
+There is wellbuilth of, wellbuilth Zaind Sybrat.
+The patients of the active ligited in the sexpired.
 There is now generic competition for the sustained release (SR) and instant release (IR) forms in the USA.
 In Europe, regulatory data exclusively provides protection until 2009 in some markets.
 In the USA, Wellbutrin XL is protected by formulation patents that expire in 2018.
-Litigation relating to the validity and infringement of these patents is ongoing in the USA^e.
+Litigation relating to the validity and infringement of these patents is ongoing in the USAe.